RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 rclnodejs.init().then(() => {
   const node = rclnodejs.createNode('publisher_example_node');
   const publisher = node.createPublisher('std_msgs/msg/String', 'topic');
-  publisher.publish(`Hello ROS 2.0 from rclnodejs`);
+  publisher.publish(`Hello ROS 2 from rclnodejs`);
   rclnodejs.spin(node);
 });
 ```

-In this example you may notice that other than the `import` statement the code is virtually identical to the JavaScript version.
-Where the benefits of using TypeScript kick in is when using smart coding tools such as Visual Studio Code or the CodeMix plugin for Eclipse.
-These productivity tools use the rclnodejs type declaration files to help you learn the api and code with it more accurately and quickly.

-Type aliases are provided for the ROS2 messages in the types/interfaces.d.ts file.
-To use a message type alias follow the naming pattern <pkg_name>.[msg|srv].<type>, e.g., sensor_msgs.msg.LaserScan or the std_msgs.msg.String as shown below.
+Type-aliases for the ROS2 messages can be found in the `types/interfaces.d.ts` file.
+To use a message type-alias follow the naming pattern <pkg_name>.[msg|srv].<type>, e.g., sensor_msgs.msg.LaserScan or the std_msgs.msg.String as shown below.
 ```
    const msg: rclnodejs.std_msgs.msg.String = {
      data: 'hello ROS2 from rclnodejs'
    }
 ```
 **Note** that the interface.d.ts file is updated each time the generate_messages.js script is run.

-While the code snippet above is a trivial message example, when working with more complex message types such as sensor data, developers can benefit from typing information to help detect issues earlier in the develpment cycle.

 ## License